 Change-makers are provided with full board accomodation and a working space.
 If appropriate, we offer the opportunity to showcase work as part of our events programme, and we can host informal exhibitions.

-To apply please express your interest via email to Alicia Carey at firstname.lastname@example.org, CEO & Principal at Hawkwood.
+To apply please download this pdf form and send it, along with your CV to Alicia Carey at firstname.lastname@example.org, CEO & Principal at Hawkwood.
 Applications are open on a rolling basis throughout the year.

 Inaugurating our change-maker residency programme